Individual Music Lessons

 Lessons take place during the normal school day (8.30am until 3.05pm) although some teachers start their day at 8am and some finish at 5pm.
 Students will be timetabled so that minimal disruption is caused to their normal school timetable.
 Lesson times normally rotate each week and in most circumstances you will not miss part of the same school lesson more than twice during the same half-term.

 Timetables are emailed out to parents and students and a copy of the timetable will also be on a display in the music corridor on both sites.
 All lessons take place within the music department.

 How much do lessons cost?

-A 30 minute lesson costs £15.
-Hatcham College subsidise the remainder of the lesson fee.
-All lessons are on a one-to-one basis.
+A 30 minute one-to-one lesson costs £20.
 There are 30 lessons taught across the academic year.

 How is it paid for?

 Payment is required every term in advance via ParentPay.